gbevin/urlencoder/README.md

 This class encodes with rules that will be decoded correctly in either case.

-Additionally, this library allocates no memory when encoding isn't needed and does the work in a single pass without multiple loops, both of these optimizations have a significantly beneficial impact on performance of encoding compared to other solutions like the standard URLEncoder in the JDK.
+Additionally, this library allocates no memory when encoding isn't needed and does the work in a single pass without multiple loops.
+Both of these optimizations have a significantly beneficial impact on performance of encoding compared to other solutions like the standard URLEncoder in the JDK.